ChenZhongPu/data-structure-swufe/book/src/tree/bst.md

 <img src="image/bst2.png" width="60%">

-The reason why the ordering restriction matters is that it can reduce the time of searching greatly.
 For example, given a binary search tree with integer keys, how to search 6?
 Let's start from its root (8):

 - Since 6 < 8, go to its left child.
 - Since 6 < 3, go to its right child.